 In Roman Catholic churches, Mass or the Eucharist, is celebrated on weekdays during Lent.
 In Byzantine Catholic churches, the weekdays of the Great Fast are aliturgicial, meaning there is no consecration of Holy Communion.
 Because of this, the faithful are given the opportunity to receive Holy Communion by attending the Liturgy of the Presanctified Gifts.

 It is important to note that in past years, other Lenten practices, not in accord with Byzantine tradition, were once held in Byzantine Catholic churches (Greek Catholic as they were known at one time).
 For example, parishioners may still have memories of Stations of the Cross service on Fridays.
-And while the “Stations” may have been present in Byzantine churches in the early 1900s and as late as the 1970s in the United States, their inclusion was never historically authentic to Eastern Christian or Byzantine Catholic practice.
+And while the “Stations” may have been present in Byzantine churches in the early 1900s and as late as the 1970s in the United States, and while they are certainly a very spiritual and penetenial practice, their inclusion was never historically authentic to Eastern Christian or Byzantine Catholic practice.

 The restoration of the Liturgy of the Presanctified Gifts during the 1980s and 1990s in Byzantine Churches in the United States was a step in aligning Byzantine churches and their faithful to their own special and beautiful faith traditions.
 The overall goal is to ensure that the various particular churches (rites) in the universal Catholic Church retain their own diversity and uniqueness, while united as “one holy Catholic and apostolic church”.